January 6, 2023

 - Remain alert – Keep an eye out for cars and bikes around you.
-Don’t get distracted by your cell phone and avoid wearing headphones or earbuds while you walk along NYC streets.
+Don’t get distracted by your cell phone, and avoid wearing headphones or earbuds while you walk along NYC streets.

 - Use crosswalks and traffic lights – When crossing streets, ensure you are in a crosswalk and only cross when the traffic signal indicates you have the right of way.
-If these things aren’t available, cross at a corner when the traffic light is green in front of you.
+If these things aren’t available, cross at a corner where the traffic light is green.

 Pedestrian vs. Car Accidents